otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 ## Prerequisites

-Before starting, ensure the following prerequisites are met:

 - AWS Cloud account.
 - Launch an EC2 instance (I am using Ubuntu 22.04) to be used as a master node.